 If you have incurred a significant amount of debt in recent years, you are not alone.
 During these tough economic times, many people have fallen behind on credit card bills, student loan payments, and even mortgage payments.
 In these instances, you may be contacted by a debt collector seeking to recover the money you owe.
 Although debt collectors have the right to contact you about unpaid debts, they are required by law to do so fairly.

 It seems as if debt collection agencies are some of the most disliked companies in the United States.
 This is not because consumers must pay them, but because of the tactics they sometimes use to collect debts.
-And while both state and federal governments have regulations that make many of these actions illegal, some collection agencies still regularly practice such activities.
+While there are state and federal regulations that make many of these actions illegal, some collection agencies still regularly practice such activities.

 The best way to learn about your rights and options is to speak with Los Angeles consumer protection lawyer Howard Silver.
 Please call 818-597-2610 today to schedule a free consultation.
 We proudly help those who live in Los Angeles, Riverside, Ventura, San Bernardino, and other nearby areas of California.

 - Federal and California Fair Debt Collection Practices Acts

 - What You Can Do About Unfair Debt Collection

 Reasons for Unfair Debt Collection

 Loans are something most people will have to deal with at some point during their life.
 Unfortunately, creditor harassment is becoming common in California and throughout the United States.
 Even though both California and federal law make many tactics used by debt collectors illegal, unlawful activity still takes place.